 SRTC Procedure: Work Ethics

-Southern Regional Technical College instructs and evaluates students on work ethics in all programs of study.
-Ten work ethics traits are defined as essential for student success and are listed in the table below.
+Southern Regional Technical College instructs and evaluates students on work ethics (WE) in all programs of study.
+Ten work ethics traits are defined as essential for student success and are listed below.
 The definitions for these traits have been integrated into the program standards of each program curriculum thereby allowing each program to make work ethics a relevant and meaningful part of the program curriculum.
 The traits are assessed before the student graduates from the program.

 Work Ethics Traits:

 Appearance - Displays appropriate dress, grooming, and hygiene.

 Attendance - Attends class; arrives/leaves on time; notifies faculty in advance of planned absences.

 Attitude - Demonstrates a positive outlook; demonstrates mannerly behavior; follows chain of command.